 Make sure you have some ‘judges’ prepared with funny or poignant things to say.
 Buzzers are optional!

-The children could sing, dance, tell jokes, do simple magic tricks, display a sporting or artistic skill and so on.
+The children could sing, dance, tell jokes, perform simple magic tricks, display a sporting or artistic skill and so on.

 3. Teachers Awards